7 Times You May Think You Have the Flu—but Don’t

 The importance of the flu shot

 “The influenza vaccine isn’t perfect, but it’s the only one we’ve got,” says Dr. Cloonan.
 “Other than washing your hands and not exposing yourself to people who are sick, the shot is the best way to lower your risk and also lessens symptoms if you do get the flu.”
-The CDC recommends a flu vaccine every year for everyone over the age of six months of age; taking this measure can significantly reduce the risk of a child dying from the flu.
-Dr. Clooney adds that people over the age of 65 and anyone with chronic medical problems such as diabetes and chronic pulmonary obstructive disorder should also receive the pneumococcal vaccine.
+The CDC recommends a flu vaccine every year for everyone over the age of six months of age; taking this measure can reduce the risk of a child dying from the flu.
+Dr. Clooney adds that people over the age of 65 and anyone with chronic medical problems such as diabetes and chronic pulmonary obstructive disease should also receive the pneumococcal vaccine.
 Next, find out the things you shouldn’t do if you do have the flu.